HanzalaKhan07/csharp-oop/README.md

 # C# OOP Concepts 🚀

-This repository contains simple, beginner-friendly code examples that explain **Object-Oriented Programming (OOP)** concepts in **C#**.
+This repository contains complete and beginner-friendly code examples covering all major **Object-Oriented Programming (OOP)** concepts in **C#**.

-> 📌 All code is explained with comments and summaries to help beginners understand the core principles of C# OOP step by step.
+> 📌 Each topic includes code, comments, and clear explanations to help you understand the **"why"** behind the **"how"**.

 ---

-## 🧠 Topics Covered
+## ✅ OOP Concepts Covered (Completed)

-- ✅ Classes & Objects
+- 🧱 Classes & Objects
-- ✅ Constructors & Constructor Overloading
+- 🛠️ Constructors & Constructor Overloading
-- ✅ `this` Keyword
+- 🧭 `this` Keyword
-- ✅ Destructors
+- 🧹 Destructors
-- ✅ Access Modifiers
+- 🔐 Access Modifiers
-- ✅ Inheritance
+- 🧬 Inheritance
-- ✅ Polymorphism
+- 🔁 Polymorphism
-- ✅ Abstraction
+- 🧼 Abstraction (Abstract Classes & Methods)
-- ✅ Encapsulation
+- 🧊 Encapsulation (with Properties)
-- ✅ Static Members
+- ⚙️ Static vs Instance Members
-- ✅ Interfaces
+- 🔌 Interfaces (Explicit & Default Implementation)
-- ✅ Method Overriding & Overloading
+- 🌀 Method Overriding & Overloading
+- ⚠️ Method Hiding
+- ❌ Limitations of Multiple Inheritance (and Interface workaround)
+- 🔄 Differences Between Abstract Classes vs Interfaces
-- ✅ More coming soon...
+- ✅ More examples to be added soon...

 ---

-> ✅ Each file contains comments and summaries for easier learning.

----

 ## 💡 How to Use

-1. Clone or download the repo.
+1. Clone or download this repo.
-2. Open files in **Visual Studio** or **VS Code**.
+2. Open the files in **Visual Studio** or **VS Code**.
-3. Read through the comments in each `.cs` file.
+3. Each `.cs` file contains:
+   - 📌 Core concept explained
+   - 💬 Comments for beginners
+   - ✅ Real code you can run and test
-4. Run and experiment with the code to build understanding.
+4. Run the code and explore how it works!

 ---

 ## 🤝 Contributing

-This repository is created for learning purposes.
+This repository is built for learning and helping others.
-If you're also learning C# or want to contribute examples/fixes, feel free to open a pull request!
+If you're also learning C# OOP or want to contribute improvements or new examples, you're welcome to **open a pull request**.

 ---

 ## 📩 Connect

 Made with ❤️ by [Hanzala Shaukat](https://github.com/HanzalaKhan07)
-Feel free to **star ⭐** this repo if you find it useful.

----
+If this helped you, consider **starring ⭐** the repo!